 - Japan earthquake: Race against time to save dozens trapped ahead of heavy storms

-- Adelaide DJ supplying rotary mixers to the world as analog comes back
+- Adelaide DJ is supplying rotary mixers to the world as analog comes back.

-It’s far believed that a bronze figure of Triton becomes sitting On the roof, retaining a rod and turning with the wind.
-The constructing has had many guises over time, and the Whirling Dervishes were the closing occupants.
+It’s believed that a bronze figure of Triton sits On the roof, retaining a rod and turning with the wind.
+The construction has had many guises, and the Whirling Dervishes were the closing occupants.
 The monument has been largely closed since they left in 1828.
 It is no longer a weather station or even a 24-hour clock.
 The mechanism is assumed to have been stolen throughout the Roman duration.